gaudiatech/pyved-engine/README.md

   run_game()
 ```

+These programs are shared as `min-example-0.py` and `min-example-1.py` in the current repo.

-The structural change is due to the fact that the Katagames Engine uses the MVC design pattern.
-We also use a game controller (an object that inherits from `EventReceiver` but also exposes a special `loop` method) in order to ensure compatibility with the Web context.
+The structural change comes from the fact that the Katagames Engine uses the MVC design pattern.

-You can also notice that we have put our main code inside a `run_game()` function.
-This is important when using `kataen`, as it will allow to *bundle our game and effectively run it in a Web context!*
+It also uses a game controller (an object that inherits from `EventReceiver` but also exposes a special `loop` method) in order to ensure compatibility with the Web context.
+Notice we have put our main code inside a `run_game()` function.
+This is also important when using `kataen`, if you wish to *bundle our game and effectively run it in a Web context!*

+See the official documentation for more info.

 ## Graphic modes
 All games that rely on the `kataen` component run in a fixed-size window of 960x540 pixels.